MirzazadaBunyad/Tic_Tac_Toe_Game/README.md

+I made this game using React.js useState, useRef and useEffect hooks.

+Download the Node module package by first opening it in your editor and using the "npm install" command and then open the game in your browser with the "npm run dev" command.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.